MSD-LIVE/template-dataset-jupyter-notebook/README_TEMPLATE_REPO.md

 # MSD-LIVE Dataset Notebook Template (Template Repository)

 This is the SOURCE template.
-When you click “Use this template” GitHub creates a **dataset repository** copy.
+When you click “Use this template” GitHub creates a **dataset notebook repository** copy.
 That new repository should present a dataset-focused README to downstream users.

 Files in this template: